 If HAL the conscious computer from Arthur C. Clarke’s 2001: A Space Odyssey incarnated in a stage production, it would probably be similar to Mother.
 Mother (Zara Banks) is the world’s first fully conscious machine, created by A.I specialist Dora (Natasha Killam) under the moral supervision of The Professor (Zara Banks again).
 The Professor’s Christian faith is suitable foil for jousting philosophical, theological and ethical concerns about their experiment to advance A.I technology into the realms of God.

-Writer Ian Dixon Smith has a track record of tackling such subjects.
+Writer Ian Dixon Potter has a track record of tackling such subjects.
 His previous production The Resurrectionist had Dr Frankenstein as the Victorian scientist playing God and, arguably, Mother too is something of a Frankenstein albeit one fully machine, fully conscious and with the universal power to take over the whole internet.
 To this end, ex-con and computer hacker Josh (Duncan Mason) lends his dodgy cyber skills for a couple of grand.

 The heavy scientific jargon in the introductory scenes can become hard work where delivery gets lost in lab speak but the tense exchanges between Dora and The Professor keep it relevant to the audience.
 What emerges is an easily absorbed but enlightening discussion on the seemingly unlimited potential of artificial intelligence: Dora representing the utopian vision and The Professor the conservative voice of reason.
 Notably, she slaps down Dora’s insistence that Mother will liberate the working classes and poor by introducing a utopian economic system, declaring: “if you take away people’s work, they will have no focus, no, meaning”.
 The Calvinistic work ethic as expressed by The Professor!